Edward Jenner VS the Apocalypse; the first vaccination.

 Jenner’s investigations into the connection between cowpox pus and smallpox in humans encouraged him to produce the smallpox vaccine.
 It was a trial and error affair where he was the guinea pig in most cases.

 Inoculation was the usual practice when dealing with smallpox, but it involved serious risks.
-The patient might die, they might develop complications, or they might transfer the disease to those around them
+The patient might die, develop complications, or transfer the disease to those around them

 This practice was relatively new.
 Lady Mary Wortley Montagu, in 1721, had introduced variolation to Britain after having witnessed it in Constantinople.
 The chances for fatality, due to inoculation was as high as 20%… one in five wouldn’t survive the procedure.